 Formal Procedure

+Stages in the Process

 There are two stages in the formal process.
 The type of case (i.e. short or long-term absence) will determine the need to move either through the stages (short-term absence), or, in some circumstances, directly to stage 2 (long-term absence).
 The procedure can end at any point in the process if there is sustained improvement.
 If further unacceptable periods of absence arise within 12 months of a stage 1 meeting being held, the procedure may resume at stage 2.

 Stage 1 Meeting

-A stage 1 meeting constitutes a formal meeting and should be arranged in accordance with [Trust name]’s Staffing Policy Statement.
+A stage 1 meeting constitutes a formal meeting and should be arranged in accordance with [Trust name]’s Staffing Policy Statement. g

 At the stage 1 meeting [Tier] will explain the purpose of the meeting.
 The following points are by way of guidance only: